 62% of new cardholders say applying for their new cards didn’t impact the usage of other cards in their wallets – but 38% did cancel or stop using another card, according to Lightspeed FSG’s 2017 New Card Acquisition Study.

-Our three-part series from Lightspeed Financial Services Group continues with a look at credit card reward programs.
+Our four-part series from Lightspeed Financial Services Group continues with a look at credit card reward programs.
 Our first post highlighted consumers' views of daily dangerous driving activities, demonstrating how mobile enables risky behavior.
 Today, we focus on what rewards programs appeal to consumers and how the branded competition stacks up.

 While many consumers agree that using mobile phones while driving isn’t OK to do, the activity is perceived as only moderately dangerous compared to other distracted driving activities.
 According to a recent Lightspeed FSG study on Dangerous Driving Activities (2016), 45% of U.S. consumers agree completely that it’s never OK to use a mobile phone while driving (65% agree completely or slightly).
 More than half of respondents observed other drives using their phones while driving.
 And, older consumers are more likely to agree with this sentiment than younger consumers (37% of 25-34 year olds vs. 59% of those age 65+).

 New Orleans Jazz represents a mix of individualism and cooperation - a merger of tradition and progress.
 It has an emotionally-evocative sound, with the ability to express a full range of sentiments reflecting the city’s rich and sometimes difficult history.